What Exactly Is A Facet Joint?

 Cervical, Thoracic, & Lumbar Facet Injections

 Another common treatment method for facet pain is joint blocks, otherwise known as facet injections.
-These facet block injections serve as a dual purpose and can be very beneficial.
+These facet block injections serve a dual purpose and can be very beneficial.
 A facet joint injection involves injecting anesthetic medication into your facet joint.
 These facet blocks help numb your joints to help your doctor identify the joint that is causing pain.
 They aim to give you pain relief while also figuring out what may be the underlying issue in your joints.

 One thing to take in consideration when thinking about trying a facet injection is that just like the facet arthropathy epidural injections above, these are only a temporary solution.
 While this may provide relief, you may have to get multiple shots to continue numbing the irritated joint.